resoluteworks/invirt/docs/docs/framework/views-wiring.md

 ```

 ## Rendering view model responses
-A set of extension function make use of the previously configured `setDefaultViewLens()` in order to simplify
+A set of extension functions make use of the previously configured `setDefaultViewLens()` in order to simplify
 the rendering of a `ViewResponse` and allow returning an http4k `Response` directly from a `ViewResponse` object.

 ```kotlin